PaymentRequest APIs

 Dynamic PayID amount limits

-Note: the Azupay system defaults to expecting a single perfect payment, in the Dynamic PayID topic above, the API call did not specify the multiPayment field so our platform will default to only allow your payers to send a single payment that exactly matches the specified payment amount.
+Set the amount you expect to receive.
+Note that the Azupay system defaults to expecting a single perfect payment, in the Dynamic PayID topic above, the API call did not specify the multiPayment field so our platform will default to only allow your payers to send a single payment that exactly matches the specified payment amount.

 Open Static PayID amount limits